genepattern/gpnotebook-website-docs/docs/basic-features.md

 # Basic Features
+---

+!!! note
     These features are the most commonly used features in the GenePattern Notebook environment.
 They also form the building blocks for most advanced use cases.

 ## 1. GenePattern Cells

 The GenePattern Notebook environment provides a number of graphical widgets that make performing analyses easy, even for non-programming users.
-These widgets take the form of GenePattern Cells that allow a user to prepare analyses, launch jobs and visualize results.
+These widgets take the form of *GenePattern Cells* that allow a user to prepare analyses, launch jobs and visualize results.

-To insert a GenePattern Cell, insert a new cell, either through the Insert &gt; Insert Cell Below menu or by clicking the button in the notebook toolbar.
-Once a new cell has been inserted, you can select the cell and then change the cell type to GenePattern either by using the Cell &gt; Cell Type &gt; GenePattern menu or by going to the dropdown menu in the notebook toolbar and selecting GenePattern from the list of options.
+To insert a GenePattern Cell, insert a new cell, either through the *Insert &gt; Insert Cell Below* menu or by clicking the <i class="fa-plus fa"></i> button in the notebook toolbar.
+Once a new cell has been inserted, you can select the cell and then change the cell type to *GenePattern* either by using the *Cell &gt; Cell Type &gt; GenePattern menu* or by going to the dropdown menu in the notebook toolbar and selecting *GenePattern* from the list of options.

 ### A. Authentication Cells